ropensource/Docs/en-us/Development/[English]-smart-contract-development-manual.md

 - `methods`  specify the call method
 - `setName` the function of the HelloWorld contract，which has a parameter as `hello world`
 - `from` the address of caller
-- `on` listen on the result of the contract method executed. if fail, it will print the error info.if success ,the console will print the receipt as belows:
+- `on` listen on the result of the contract method executed. if fail, it will print the error info. if success ,the console will print the receipt as belows:

 ```
 {